Nabeel Allana, Co-Founder & CEO at Dystr

 MATLAB was the last significant platform focused on non-programming engineers, but it still requires substantial coding knowledge.
 Specialized tools like ANSYS or COMSOL address narrow applications but don't solve the broader computational needs.

 A critical bottleneck is that existing platforms either demand programming expertise that most engineers lack or offer limited analytical capabilities.
 This forces organizations into inefficient workarounds: having software engineers build custom tools, maintaining outdated systems, or simply accepting the productivity limitations.
+The result is significant wasted engineering talent, slower innovation cycles, and knowledge that remains trapped in isolated notebooks or individual workstations.

 Current Use Cases & Customer Outcomes

-Civil engineers working on structural analysis have found significant value in our platform despite different data types and calculations.
+Civil engineers working on structural analysis have found significant value in our platform despite using different data types and calculations.
 One civil engineering firm that conducts forensic investigations has reshaped its reporting process using Dystr.
-Previously, writing their detailed 100-200-page reports required 40+ hours of engineering time.
+Previously, writing their detailed 100–200-page reports required 40+ hours of engineering time.
 They've now implemented a workflow that automatically retrieves relevant analyses from their document library based on investigation findings, cutting report creation time by orders of magnitude.

 Long-Term Roadmap